SpringBootCourses/data-store-microservice/README.md

-# data-store
+# data-store-microservice
-This is data provider microservice for YouTube course.
+This is data store microservice for YouTube course.